Anastasia Pozdniakova: Biography

-Pozdnyakova lives in Houston, Texas, United States and competes for the University of Houston's diving team.
 In February 2009, Pozdnyakova won her 11th-career Conference USA Diver of the Week honor, the fifth-most weekly honors won by an athlete in any C-USA sport and the most for any diver in C-USA history.
+In April 2009, she was named the Conference-USA Diver of the Year, after winning the 1-meter event at the 2009 NCAA Championships.